ADEN Member Profile

 Now that David is working, Community Enterprises continues to provide support services to help him retain his employment and explore new goals, such as:

 Working has provided David with opportunities to achieve his dreams and plan for his future.
 For instance,

 David reports that Social Security’s Trial Work Period work incentive gave him the opportunity to test his ability to go back to work and build his confidence; exactly the intention of the SSA incentive.
 By assigning his ticket with the American Dream Employment Network and working with Community Resources, David now enjoys meaningful employment, in addition to being an active part of his community again.

-Congratulations to Diane for her success on the job, and for achieving gainful employment once again, which is the goal of the Ticket to Work program!
-ADEN is available to support other individuals, like Diane, receiving Social Security Disability Insurance or Supplemental Security Income (SSI) benefits.
-For more information on how you can assign your Ticket to the American Dream Employment Network, please contact ADEN at info@AmericanDreamEN.org or call 844-687-2336.
+Congratulations to David for his success on the job, and for achieving gainful employment once again, which is the goal of the Ticket to Work program!
+The American Dream Employment Network is available to support other individuals, like David, receiving Social Security Disability Insurance or Supplemental Security Income (SSI) benefits.
+For more information on how you can assign your Ticket to Work to the American Dream Employment Network, please contact ADEN at info@AmericanDreamEN.org or call 844-687-2336.
 Employment service providers across the country are invited to discuss the possibility of becoming an Employment Network under the American Dream Employment Network.
 For more information visit www.AmericanDreamEN.org.

 Community Enterprises LLC, a private owned service provider located in North Carolina, joined the American Dream Employment Network in May 2016.
 Owner Karen Hamilton assists job seekers with disabilities to obtain and retain employment.
 As a Certified Work Incentives Counselor, she also advises individuals about their disability benefits and available work incentives through the Social Security Administration.
 Karen provides virtual employment services through the eastern half of the U.S.